KerrFitzgerald/RANZCR_CLiP_Vision_Transfomer/README.md

 The implemented ViT networks used image patch sizes of 16x16 pixels with the overall image size being set at 384x384 pixels.
 My team acheived 82.7% classification accuracy.

+Note that the notebooks are designed to work on the Kaggle Platform and will need significant changes moved to a desktop system!

 ![kaggle](https://user-images.githubusercontent.com/60627318/116559405-5668da00-a8f8-11eb-9b32-81f38e534b6e.png)